OPENDAP/libdap4/README.cmake.md

 # Using cmake to build libdap4

-## how to build outside the source tree
+## How to build outside the source tree

 Make a build directory (or build/libdap4 if libdap4 is a git submodule).
 Then, in that directory, run cmake with the source directory as a command line